 “Paying for goods and services can also be fraught with uncertainty in some countries.
 For example in Thailand and India, the custom is to haggle rather than have a set price which can catch UK travellers’ unawares.
 In the US, you may be chased down the street if you forget to tip between 15% and 20% after a meal and in France and Italy an extra tip on top of the service charge is often expected.

 However, savvy travellers planning their break to Europe can take advantage of the current strength of the Pound by loading up a PIN-protected prepaid currency card from ICE – the ICE pre-paid card.
-With rates fixed at the time the money is loaded, the ITC cash card enables holidaymakers to withdraw the local currency they need at ATMs and the flexibility to pay for larger purchases in shops and for meals out as they would with a debit or credit card.
-The ITC adds some certainty for travellers tackling local customs.” concludes Koko.
+With rates fixed at the time the money is loaded, holidaymakers can withdraw the local currency they need at ATMs and the flexibility to pay for larger purchases in shops and for meals out as they would with a debit or credit card.
+The Clear Card adds some certainty for travellers tackling local customs.” concludes Koko.

 All cultural information in this release sourced from the following websites: